Updated ;Saturday, April 07, 2018

 HAWAI'I !!
 2008

-For those who do not know, Roz Savage is the young English lady who rowed across the Atlantic and has now made it from San Francisco to Hawaii (one million strokes). see www.rozsavage.com
+For those who do not know, Roz Savage is the young English lady who rowed across the Atlantic and has now made it from San Francisco to Hawaii (one million strokes) and essentially around the globe. see www.rozsavage.com

 She credited me with saving her life as I got the JUNK to resupply her with water and a watermaker when her water supply had run out, her two watermakers had quit, and there was no one else available to help.
 She then was successful in completing the final 600 miles without incident.